kubernetes/website/content/en/docs/tutorials/stateful-application/basic-stateful-set.md

 StatefulSet.
 There are two valid update strategies, `RollingUpdate` and `OnDelete`.

-`OnDelete` update strategy is the default for StatefulSets.
+`RollingUpdate` update strategy is the default for StatefulSets.

 ### Rolling Update